OpenAI: Founding

+In its founding charter, OpenAI defined its mission as ensuring that artificial general intelligence (AGI) "benefits all of humanity", and stated an intention to collaborate openly with other institutions by making certain patents and research publicly available, but later restricted access to its most capable models, citing competitive and safety concerns.
+OpenAI was initially run from Brockman's living room.
+In September 2016, it moved to the Pioneer Building in the Mission District, San Francisco.

 Brockman met with Yoshua Bengio, one of the "founding fathers" of deep learning, and drew up a list of great AI researchers.
 Brockman was able to hire nine of them as the first employees in December 2015.
 OpenAI did not pay AI researchers salaries comparable to those of Facebook or Google.
 It also did not pay stock options which AI researchers typically get.
 Nevertheless, OpenAI spent $7 million on its first 52 employees in 2016.
 OpenAI's potential and mission drew these researchers to the firm; a Google employee said he was willing to leave Google for OpenAI "partly because of the very strong group of people and, to a very large extent, because of its mission."
 OpenAI co-founder Wojciech Zaremba stated that he turned down "borderline crazy" offers of two to three times his market value to join OpenAI instead.

 In April 2016, OpenAI released a public beta of "OpenAI Gym", its platform for reinforcement learning research.
 Nvidia gifted its first DGX-1 supercomputer to OpenAI in August 2016 to help it train larger and more complex AI models with the capability of reducing processing time from six days to two hours.
 In December 2016, OpenAI released "Universe", a software platform for measuring and training an AI's general intelligence across the world's supply of games, websites, and other applications.